 It’s true.
 Since 1955, North Carolina law has maintained that adult children must support their parents if they can’t support themselves.
 (The law, which has been revised a few times, does not mention grandparents.)
 Children who neglect their filial duty are guilty of a Class 2 misdemeanor, which can be up to 30 days in jail and a $1,000 fine.
 For a subsequent offense, the charge is a Class 1 misdemeanor (45 days in jail/judge’s discretion on fine).

 North Carolina courts have twice cited the filial law, although no one has been prosecuted.
-With tightening government budgets and escalating costs of nursing home care, it may only be a matter of time before these filial responsibility laws start seeing broader enforcement.
+With tightening government budgets and the escalating costs of nursing home care, it may only be a matter of time before these filial responsibility laws start seeing broader enforcement.
 Thus, if you’re signing paperwork to admit your parents or grandparents into a facility, pay attention to the fine print i the contract and consider consulting with an elder law attorney before signing anything.

 Is North Carolina the Only State with This Law?